buddhamagnet/cv/employment.md

 ### [THE ECONOMIST](http://www.economist.com/) OCT 2017 - PRESENT

 Technical lead, Content Platform.
+Heading up a distributed team of eight engineers.

 ### [THE ECONOMIST](http://www.economist.com/) MAY 2017 - PRESENT

 Back at The Economist, this time straddling both front and back end teams armed with experience building out the microservice architecture (primarily in Go) with the platform team and a recent project making heavy use of React and Redux.
 Main remit was to act as a conduit between front end and back end as the former moved to consumption of a canonical data model built by the latter.
 Main work involved adapting GraphQL to work with the new model and helping to refactor the front end (Relay) parts accordinly.
 As of October 2017 I will be re-joining the content platform team full-time once again  to work on wider intiatives.

 ### [PEAK BI](http://www.peak.bi/) JANUARY 2016 - APRIL 2017